 Stream anything anytime with Elmedia Player

 If VLC media player for Mac is a shell you can open content in, Elmedia Player is a full-on entertainment center.
 Get any videos you want anytime, thanks to its streaming functionality.
-The app is able to download YouTube directly to your Mac or play videos instantly using its web-browser extension, which allows to bypass all the ads.
+The app is able to play videos instanlty without any ads or slowdowns.

 Gain full video control with Movist Pro